 Do not miss the International Street Food Festival; the Fair of San Giovanni, patron saint of the city.
 There is also the packed schedule in the outdoor locations, the renowned winter theatre Alessandro Bonci and the International horseracing at the Hippodrome of Savio.

-Visiting Cesena also means discovering a whole area where, along with its bathing areas and spas, has great historic villages and small towns such as Longiano (km 15), Bertinoro (km 10), Formlipopoli (km 12), Sarsina (km 30), Monteleone (km 15) and Roncofreddo (km 20).
+Visiting Cesena also means discovering a whole area where, along with its bathing areas and spas, it has great historic villages and small towns such as Longiano (km 15), Bertinoro (km 10), Formlipopoli (km 12), Sarsina (km 30), Monteleone (km 15) and Roncofreddo (km 20).
 These are places full of examples of ancient artistic and cultural heritage, in addition to a famous production of food and wine, of course.